tmetz/tmetz.github.io/_posts/2019-02-20-where_do_i_find_that_book.markdown

 - Create the canvas
 - First layer: the image file of the map + captions
-- Second layer: a blue rectangle that "peeks out" from underneath the top rectanlge to highlight the appropriate side of the shelf
+- [Second layer: a blue rectangle that "peeks out" from underneath the top rectanlge to highlight the appropriate side of the shelf] -- this layer came later on in the development process
 - Top layer: a red rectangle overlaid on the shelf that holds the item
 - Coordinates, length and width for the rectangle are determined by parsing the call number from the params.